CityBaseInc/airbrake_client/README.md

     to ignore some or all exceptions.
 See examples below.
   * `:options` - (keyword list or function returning keyword list) values that are included in all reports to Airbrake.io.
 See examples below.
+  * `:session` - can be set to `:include_logger_metadata` to include Logger metadata in the `session` field of the report; omit this option if you do not want Logger metadata.
+See below for more information.

+### Logger metadata in the `session`

+If you set the `:session` config to `:include_logger_metadata`, the Logger metadata from the process that invokes `Airbrake.report/2` will be the initial session data for the `session` field.
+The values passed as `:session` in the `options` parameter of `Airbrake.report/2` are _added_ to the session value, overwriting any Logger metadata values.

+If you do not set the `:session` config, only the `:session` value passed as the options to `Airbrake.report/2` will be used for the `session` field in the report.

+If the `session` turns out to be empty (for whatever reason), it is instead set to `nil` (and should not show up in the report).

 ### Ignoring some exceptions